Feds fund mental health crisis teams to stand in for police

 “I don’t want to get into blaming,” Harrington said.
 “We could blame social services.
 We could blame people who don’t take their medications.
 We could blame the police.
 I want to move forward and solve problems.”

-AP writer Michael R. Sisak in New York contributed.
+AP writers Michael R. Sisak in New York and Gillian Flaccus in Portland, Ore., contributed to this report.

 Sign up for Daily Newsletters